 O&M of the HSR system would require the placement of maintenance facilities along the alignment.
 For systemwide operations, the HSR System would include four types of maintenance facilities: maintenance of infrastructure facilities (MOIF), maintenance of infrastructure siding (MOIS) facilities, a heavy maintenance facility (HMF), and light maintenance facilities (LMF).
-These four types of facilities are described in Chapter 2, Section 2.3.9, of this Draft EIR/EIS.
+These four types of facilities are described in Chapter 2, Section 2.3.9, of this EIR/EIS.
 The California HSR System would require one HMF, located in the Central Valley.
 However, the design and spacing of MOIF and MOIS facilities along the HSR system do not require the Burbank to Los Angeles Project Section to include any of these maintenance facilities within the geographic limits of the project section.
 A nearby LMF would be used for all activities associated with fleet storage, cleaning, repair, overnight layover accommodations, and servicing facilities.
-The LMF closest to the Burbank to Los Angeles Project Section.
+The LMF closest to the Burbank to Los Angeles Project Section would be located near LAUS, within the Los Angeles to Anaheim Project Section.